jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 Piano playing may involve:

-- position, move, stretch, turn, press, stress or hold stationary
+- position, move, spread, turn, press, stress or hold stationary
 - fingers, wrist, arm and torso
 - in x, y or z directions.